Franco-Dutch War: War of attrition

 The absence of the Dutch field army offered opportunities for the French to renew their offensive.
-On 27 December, after a severe frost, de Luxembourg began to cross the ice of the Water Line with eight thousand men, hoping to sack The Hague.
+On 27 December, after a severe frost, Luxembourg began to cross the ice of the Water Line with eight thousand men, hoping to sack The Hague.
 A sudden thaw cut his force in half and he narrowly escaped to his own lines with the remainder, on his way back massacring the civilian population of Bodegraven and Zwammerdam.
-This increased the hatred against de Luxembourg.
+This increased the hatred against Luxembourg.
 The province of Utrecht was one of the richest regions of Europe and intendant Louis Robert had extorted large sums from its wealthy inhabitants.
 The French applied the not-unusual method of mettre à contribution: unless noble refugees or Amsterdam merchants made regular payments, their luxury mansions would be burnt down.
 This made the general the favourite subject of Dutch anti-French propaganda.
 Special books were published highlighting the outrages he committed, illustrated by Romeyn de Hooghe.
 The most common Dutch school book, the Mirror of Youth, that had been dedicated to Spanish misdeeds, was now rewritten to reflect French atrocities.

 1673

 Until the advent of railways in the 19th century, goods and supplies were largely transported by water, making rivers such as the Lys, Sambre and Meuse vital for trade and military operations.
 The primary French objective in 1673 was the capture of Maastricht, which controlled a key access point on the Meuse; the city surrendered on 30 June.
 In June 1673, the French occupation of Kleve and lack of money temporarily drove Brandenburg-Prussia out of the war in the Peace of Vossem.

-However, in August, the Dutch, Spain and Emperor Leopold, supported by other German states, agreed the anti-French Alliance of The Hague, joined by Charles IV of Lorraine in October.
-In September, the resolute defense by John Maurice of Nassau-Siegen and Aylva in the north of the Dutch Republic, had now finally forced Von Galen to withdraw, while William crossed the Dutch Waterline and recaptured Naarden.
+However, on 30 August 1673 at The Hague, representatives of the Dutch Republic, Spain and the Holy Roman Empire, supported by other German states, concluded the anti-French alliance, joined by Charles IV of Lorraine in October, thus forming the Quadruple Alliance.
+In September, the resolute defense by John Maurice of Nassau-Siegen and Aylva in the north of the Dutch Republic had now finally forced Von Galen to withdraw, while William crossed the Dutch Waterline and recaptured Naarden.
 In November, a 30,000-strong Dutch-Spanish army, under William's command, marched into the lands of the Bishops of Münster and Cologne.
 The Dutch troops took revenge and carried out many atrocities.
 Together with 35,000 Imperial troops, they then captured Bonn, an important magazine in the long logistical lines between France and the Dutch Republic.
 The French position in the Netherlands became untenable and Louis was forced to evacuate French troops from the Dutch Republic.
 This deeply shocked Louis and he retreated to Saint Germain where no one, except a few intimates, were allowed to disturb him.
 The next year only Grave and Maastricht remained in French hands, while the war expanded into the Rhineland and Spain.
-Münster was forced to signe a peace treaty with the Dutch Republic in April 1674 and Cologne followed in May.
+Münster was forced to sign a peace treaty with the Dutch Republic in April 1674 and Cologne followed in May.